fmammo/Titanic-Disaster/README.md

 # Titanic-Disaster
-Predicting survival rate from Titanic disaster
+Predicting survival rate of the Titanic disaster